charlieMonroe/XUCore/README.md

 ## History

 We're currently in the middle of reorganizing the framework.
 Originally, this was just files in a separate repository and those got included directly in the projects, now they are put together.
-For historical reasons, the framework contains a bunch of classes
+For historical reasons, the framework contains a bunch of classes (or sets of functions) that are prefixed as `FC`.
+We're migrating those to the `XU` prefix nomenclature as they get rewritten in Swift.

+The `FC` classes stay available as subclasses of the `XU` classes, but are deprecated and must not be used since they are soon to be removed entirely.

 ## Usage

 As simple as `@import XUCore;` in Objective-C or `import XUCore` in Swift.
+On iOS, use `XUCoreMobile` instead.

 Most classes now have proper documentation, so feel free to go through it.